fancy T-cell Tumor environment 3d scientific images

 Our solution: HB-200

-We presented positive preliminary Phase 2 data in patients with recurrent/metastatic HPV16+ head and neck cancers in the first line setting in May 2023 and additional patient data in October 2023 at the European Society for Medical Oncology (“ESMO”) Congress 2023.
-Data showed 42% objective response rate for 19 evaluable checkpoint inhibitor (“CPI”)-naïve patients.
-These data represent a doubling of the historical response rate (19 percent) reported for pembrolizumab alone.
+We presented positive preliminary Phase 2 data in patients with recurrent/metastatic HPV16+ head and neck cancers in the first line setting in November 2024 at the Society for Immunotherapy of Cancer (SITC) Conference.
+Data showed 52% in 25 patients with PD-L1 CPS ≥ 20.
+These data represent approximately doubling of the historical response rate (19-23 percent) reported for pembrolizumab alone and suggest stronger benefit for this group of patients.

 KRAS-mutated Cancers